rwang-z/STModule/example_analysis.md

 ### Get associated genes and their activities of the tissue modules

-Use the function **get_assocaited_genes** which returns a data frame with three columns ‘gene’, ‘activity’ and ‘module’:
+Use the function `get_assocaited_genes` which returns a data frame with three columns ‘gene’, ‘activity’ and ‘module’:

 ```r
 get_assocaited_genes(res)
 ```

-- res: the result of 'run_STModule' running on a tissue section
+- `res`: the result of `run_STModule` running on a tissue section

 &nbsp;